 ‘But that doesn’t mean we’re just going to walk through it.’

 ‘I don’t think he’s going to invite us in either,’ Nu’kan said.
 He switched to his inferno pistol and vaporised the door hinges.
 When it began to topple, he kicked it inwards.
-As soon as hit boot hit the door, flame erupted from within the room.
+As soon as his boot hit the door, flame erupted from within the room.
 Though the door took the brunt of the blast, flames wrapped around the edges and licked at Nu’kan’s armour.
-The ceramite of his remaining shoulder pad began to melt into black slag and corrode as though being eaten by the fire.
+The ceramite of his remaining shoulder pad melted into black slag.

 ‘Vulkan’s breath!’
 Nu’kan staggered back.

 ‘Shield your eyes, brothers.’
-Munin grabbed two grenades from his waist and tossed them into the room.
+Onix grabbed two grenades from his waist and tossed them into the room.
 Intense light flashed, followed by billowing smoke.
-Munin disappeared into it.
+Onix disappeared into it.